 One Essex Court is a member of the bar’s so-called ‘magic circle’.
-Its barristers are instructed in a broad range of (often high-profile and mega-value) business disputes.
-Based in London’s Middle Temple, it has 61 juniors and 40 QCs, including such heavyweight silks as Lord Grabiner, the head of chambers, Lawrence Rabinowitz QC, Stephen Auld QC and former Court of Appeal judge Dame Elizabeth Gloster QC (who has returned to chambers as an arbitrator).
+Its barristers are instructed in a broad range of often high-profile and mega-value business disputes.
+Based in London’s Middle Temple, the set has over 60 juniors and 41 QCs, including such heavyweight silks as Lord Grabiner, the head of chambers, Lawrence Rabinowitz QC, Stephen Auld QC and former Court of Appeal judge Dame Elizabeth Gloster QC (who has returned to chambers as an arbitrator).

 This top-notch commercial set has thriving practices in international arbitration (it has opened its own office in Singapore as its members work there so often), banking, civil fraud, company and commercial, EU law, employment, insurance, intellectual property, media, public law, sports and tax, among others.
 Its barristers appeared in a landmark competition law case in which Sainsbury’s and other supermarkets sued Visa and Mastercard for charging “multilateral interchange” fees on transactions, and have been instructed in the headline-hogging multi-million-pound dispute between property tycoon Robert Tchenguiz and accountants Grant Thornton.

 Other recent successes include the discharge of a $3 billion (£2.3 billion) freezing order on an Angolan sovereign wealth fund, and the discharge of a third party debt order because of lack of jurisdiction where the debt was situated in India.
 Conflicting jurisdiction clauses also arose in a significant Court of Appeal case concerning a dispute between Deutsche Bank and an Italian municipality.